mchaf0126/clf-benchmark-dashboard/README.md

 This is a public repository containing the code required to run the CLF Dashboard as part of the CLF WBLCA Benchmark Study V2.
 This is a fork of the LCL dashboard found [here](https://wblca-benchmark-v2.lifecyclelab.org).

 ## About this study
 In 2017, the Carbon Leadership Forum (CLF) at the University of Washington published the [Embodied Carbon Benchmark Study V1](https://carbonleadershipforum.org/lca-benchmark-database/) and [Visualization Tool](https://carbonleadershipforum.org/embodied-carbon-benchmark-study-data-visualization/).
 Since then, the practice of whole-building life cycle assessment (WBLCA) has grown rapidly, and it became clear that more robust and reliable benchmarks are critical for advancing work in thisfield.
 This project fills a critical gap and helps enable architects, engineers, policy makers, and the entire design community to work towards realistic and measurable embodied carbon reductionsat the building scale.
-The [WBLCA Benchmark Study V2](https://carbonleadershipforum.org/clf-wblca-v2/) began while the Carbon Leadership Forum (CLF) was hosted at the University of Washington (UW).
-After the CLF became an independent nonprofit in the spring of 2024, the study continued as a collaboration between the UW’s newly named Life Cycle Lab and CLF.
+TBD!

 ## About the dashboard
-There are currently two types of graphs available:
-*  **Box plot** - the traditional benchmarking graph.
-This plot shows environmental impacts based on categorical variables (e.g. building use, number of stories or location).
-All environmental impacts are inclusiveof life cycle stages A-C.
-*  **Scatter plot** - good for analyzing relationships.This plot shows environmental impacts compared to continuousvariables (e.g. floor area, window-to-wall ratio or column spacing).
-All environmental impacts are inclusiveof life cycle stages A-C.
+TBD!

 ## Versioning
 Versions of this repository are tracked using Releases on GitHub.